 About Piper Jordan

 As a collaborative partner within the healthcare system, Amgen believes that engaging in value-based programs with stakeholders creates mutually beneficial opportunities to improve costs, quality of care and the patient experience.

 Globally, Amgen is engaged in over 75 distinct, value-based projects, spanning disease state collaborations, risk sharing, cost-cap programs, and outcomes-based agreements.
-The company has more than 25 ongoing partnerships in the United States and has several other collaborations under development.
+The company has more than 25 ongoing partnerships in

 About Amgen and Novartis Neuroscience Collaboration